shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

 To start easy, below is a sample request to create a product with simple data from its complex API schema.

-## Create new product with simple payload
+## Create a new product with simple payload

 ```json http
 {